3 images- traintracks, brain and camera lens

 Outside Perspective

 My journey in audiology, although accidental, has been enriched by my experience in other healthcare sectors and a keen interest in technology and innovation.
-My unique position, lacking prior audiology experience, allowed me to question and understand the industry differently, particularly the challenges patients face in navigating hearing aid options.
+My unique position, lacking prior audiology experience, allowed me to question and understand the industry differently, particularly the challenges private practice owners face.

 abstract representation of left brain vs right brain